Turmeric for sleep apnea: what we know and how best to get it

 To be clear, inflammation is an important process.
 It’s how your body mobilizes to fight infection and helps the healing process.

 However, too much inflammation for too long can actually harm the body.

 Some experts are now viewing obstructive sleep apnea as a low grade chronic inflammatory disease.

 Patients with obstructive sleep apnea, the most common sleep apnea type, have upper airway and systemic inflammation.

 Keep in mind the body is deprived of oxygen due to airway obstruction.
 (That’s also why your brain wakes you up out of deep sleep into light sleep.)

 It’s believed that the lower concentrations of oxygen is what triggers inflammation.

-And, in studies, patients with sleep apnea severity has been found to correlate with high levels of inflammation – the worse the sleep apnea is the more inflammation found in the body.
+And, in studies, patient sleep apnea symptoms have been found to correlate with high levels of inflammation – the worse the sleep apnea is the more inflammation found in the body.